We are about to leave the UK, and I have some great ideas to share with you on affordable ways to enjoy your vacation.

 Check where the locals dine and follow the trail.

 Groupon and other online specials have great voucher deals.

 Google the local area and save.

-Also the back of grocery store receipts often have a special local deal too.
+Also, the back of grocery store receipts often has a special local deal too.

 Sometimes the tourist boards in the local area provide booklets with lots of voucher specials.